Testing Scalable Bell Inequalities for Quantum Graph States on IBM Quantum Devices: Results of Experiments

-From Fig. \ref{fig:results}, we see path graphs violated the inequality with clear gap from classical bounds on \verb+ibmq_manhattan+ and \verb+ibmq_toronto+, while for some small sizes of path graphs on \verb+ibmq_sydney+ did not violate.
-The curve for path graphs on each device seems to grow stably with the length of the path between the classical bound and quantum bound.
-Therefore, for path graphs, we may say they are well prepared on each device.
+From Fig. \ref{fig:bell_path}, we observe the path graphs violate the inequality with a clear gap from classical bounds without QREM on most of the devices, while the plots of \verb+ibm_cairo+ and \verb+ibmq_toronto+ show the worse correlations that do not violate the classical upper bounds.
+However, when the QREM method is added, all plots of correlations on each device violated the classical bounds.
+With QREM, the measured correlations on the devices except for \verb+ibm_cairo+ almost reach the theoretical upper bound of quantum correlation.
+Besides, thanks to the constant-depth circuit preparation of path graph states, the plots of path graphs on each device seem to grow stably to the system size between the classical bound and quantum bound.
+Therefore, we may say path graphs can be well prepared on the current IBM Quantum devices.

-As for star graphs, we can see the violation of classical bound up to size 6 on \verb+ibmq_toronto+ and 7 on \verb+ibmq_sydney+ and \verb+ibmq_manhattan+ without error mitigation.
-When we added the measurement error mitigation to our raw results, the maximum size of star graph violating the classical bound increases to 8 on \verb+ibmq_toronto+ and \verb+ibmq_sydney+, while the maximum size on \verb+ibmq_manhattan+ is still at 7.
-The decrease of total correlation from the size 4 to 5 and 7 to 8 at the plot of \verb+ibmq_manhattan+ probably reflects the increase of circuit depth, which would make each qubit more vulnerable to decoherence caused by the thermal relaxations.
+As for the star graph states, the raw correlations without QREM only violate the classical upper bounds up to 4 to 6 qubits on each device.
+With the proposed QREM, the maximum size of violation increased to size 11 on \verb+ibm_hanoi+ and \verb+ibmq_toronto+, to size 10 on \verb+ibm_cairo+ and \verb+ibmq_montreal+, to size 9 on \verb+ibmq_brooklyn+, and to size 7 on \verb+ibm_kawasaki+ and \verb+ibm_mumbai+.
+The decreases of the total correlations and the term-wise correlations of the central vertex (qubit 0) of graph state may reflect the increase of circuit depth, which would make each qubit more vulnerable to decoherence.
+This is obvious especially between the size 10 and size 11.

+The figures of term-wise correlation in Fig. \ref{fig:bell_star_term_wise} show more intriguing properties of correlations.
+Although the observable for the central qubit and those for the other qubits are computed by two grouped measurements of the same number of qubits, only the correlations of the first term get worse as the graph size increases, even taking the negative values.
+One direct reason is that the grouped measurement of the other qubits other than the central qubit changes to the star graph state into GHZ state.
+Since GHZ state has dominant probability in a few states of $\ket{00\ldots 0}$ and $\ket{11\ldots 1}$ by the measurement with computational bases, the outcome probability distribution may be less affected by decoherence and other noises.